Utica City School District: Refugee student lawsuit

 In 2015, the Utica City School District was the subject of two lawsuits pertaining to its treatment of refugee students.
 Both suits were the result of a statewide review of compliance with Plyler v.
 Doe, which prevents schools from asking about the immigration status of students.
 The first suit was filed by the New York Civil Liberties Union on behalf of six refugee students, and the second by the Attorney General of New York.
 Both suits alleged that refugee students older than 16 who were perceived to have poor language skills were denied enrollment at Proctor High School.
 They were instead diverted into weaker alternative programs that focused solely on English as a foreign language and did not lead to a diploma or adequately prepare for a high school equivalency exam.
 Students in these programs were allegedly segregated from other students and not allowed to mix with their peers for lunch or extracurricular activities.

 These suits were settled in 2016.
 For the first suit, the district agreed to reach out to individual school-age refugees as well as refugee communities in Utica to notify them of their right to attend school.
 For the second suit, the district was required to revise its enrollment policies and hire internal and external compliance monitors.
 It also required the district to offer compensatory schooling for students whose admission was denied or delayed, and to raise the standards of future alternative programs.
 The district did not admit wrongdoing as part of the settlements.

 Although Utica was the only district sued as a result of the state's review, a similar lawsuit was filed against the School District of Lancaster, Pennsylvania later in 2015, and similar incidents were reported elsewhere in the state and country.

 Schools

 Elementary

-There are ten elementary schools in the district: Albany, Columbus, Conkling, General Herkimer, Hughes, Jefferson, Jones, Kernan, MLK (built in 1955), and Watson Williams (built in 1992).
+There are ten elementary schools in the district: Albany, Columbus, Conkling, General Herkimer, Hughes, Jefferson, Jones, Kernan, MLK (built in 1955 and dedicated on April 19, 1956), and Watson Williams (built in 1992).

 Middle

-The district's two middle schools are James H. Donovan Middle School, named for New York State Senator James H. Donovan, and John F. Kennedy Middle School, named after the former president.
+The district's two middle schools are James H. Donovan Middle School, named for New York State Senator James H. Donovan, and John F. Kennedy Middle School (opened on September 8, 1965 and dedicated on December 1, 1965), named after the former president.